openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +--------------------------+--------------------------------------------+

 ^^^^^^^^^^^^^^^^^^^^^^^^
-Unlocking a Compute Host
+Unlocking a compute host
 ^^^^^^^^^^^^^^^^^^^^^^^^

-On Controller-0, use the system host-unlock command to unlock the Compute node:
+On controller-0, use the system host-unlock command to unlock the compute node:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-unlock compute-0

-Wait while the Compute node is rebooted and re-configured.
+Wait while the compute node is rebooted and re-configured.
 Depending on hardware, it can take up to 10 minutes for the reboot to complete.
-Once the reboot is complete, the nodes Availability State reports as "In-Test" and is followed by unlocked/enabled.
+Once the reboot is complete, the nodes availability state reports as "in-test" and is followed by unlocked/enabled.

 -------------------
-System Health Check
+System health check
 -------------------

 ***********************
-Listing StarlingX Nodes
+Listing StarlingX nodes
 ***********************

-On Controller-0, after a few minutes, all nodes are reported as Unlocked, Enabled, and Available:
+On controller-0, after a few minutes, all nodes are reported as unlocked, enabled, and available:

 ::